 - To run the VBA code, press the F5 button.

-To sum up, we have discussed solutions to tackle the AutoFit Row Height not working against the merged cells in Excel.
+To sum up, we have discussed solutions to tackle the AutoFit row height not working against the merged cells in Excel.
 You are recommended to download the practice workbook attached along with this article and practice all the methods with that.
 And don’t hesitate to ask any questions in the comment section below.
-We will try to respond to all the relevant queries asap.
-And please visit our website Exceldemy to explore more.
+We will try to respond to all the relevant queries.